opentensor/developer-docs/docs/yuma-consensus.md

 B_{ij}^{(t)} = \alpha \,\Delta B_{ij} \;+\; (1-\alpha)\,B_{ij}^{(t-1)}.
 $$

-The EMA smooths out abrupt swings in validator behavior and rewards consistent alignment with the consensus.
+The EMA smooths out abrupt swings in validator behavior and incentivizes consistent alignment with the consensus.
 The $\alpha$ varialbe here is unrelated to the concept of subnet specific currencies, referred to as alpha $\alpha$ tokens.
 Here $\alpha$ refers to a factor used in this EMA smoothing function&mdash;see [consensus-based weights, a.k.a. liquid alpha](./subnets/consensus-based-weights.md).

 ### Validator emissions